skotak2/Topic-Modelling-For-Depression-Markers/README.md

 ## Exploring Depression Markers Over Progression of the Disease: A Machine Learning Approach Using Twitter Data
-A Machine learning based research study which aims at examining and monitoring the various depression markers by analyzing the tweets of various self-declared depression patients on Twitter
+The Machine learning based research study aims at examining and monitoring the various depression markers by analyzing the tweets of various self-declared depression patients on Twitter

 ## TABLE OF CONTENTS